 Short-term Care: Rehospitalizations

-In Conway Healthcare and Rehabilitation Center, 12.63 Percentage of Residents Rehospitalized
+In Conway Healthcare and Rehabilitation Center, 14.51% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Conway Healthcare and Rehabilitation Center, 12.62 Percentage of Patients
+In Conway Healthcare and Rehabilitation Center, 21% of Patients

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is usually a correlation between having fewer emergency room visits and the overall quality of nursing home care.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is a correlation between keeping patients out of the emergency room and the quality of rehabilitation.

 Scores for Conway, AR